Custom virtual entity data providers

 Steps to use a custom data provider

-There are several steps that are required to create a virtual entity data provider solution that can be imported into your Dynamics 365 applications:
+There are several steps that are required to create a virtual entity data provider solution that can be imported into your Dynamics 365 for Customer Engagement apps:

 - Develop the custom data provider plug-in DLL (or set of DLLs).

-- Register the custom data provider with your Dynamics 365 service using the Plug-in Registration Tool (PRT).
+- Register the custom data provider with your Dynamics 365 for Customer Engagement apps service using the Plug-in Registration Tool (PRT).

 - Create a data provider solution.